muellergrp/muellergrp.github.io/_pages/team.md

 __You!__<br/>
 The lab is looking for new members to join.
-If you think you might be excited about the work we do, get in touch!<br/><br/>
+If are excited about the work we do, get in touch!<br/><br/>